 I was *not* testing for backlog; didn't impose heavy load.

-Rather, I was looking to see if any regressions were visible, and, happily,
+Rather, I was looking to see if any regressions were visible, and, happily, none were found.

 I've looked at the 3a7def328cd0c7b9fef956a4d27f12213639de49 version.

 The code is much clearer compared to the previous version.

 The only issue I've been able to see is

 provider_query should be freed in the if that returns on tuples not okay.
 The same thing a few lines below in the second if on PQntuples if block.

 Actually no, the provider_query points to the dstring helper_query inside the provider struct, which is initialized when the provider struct is allocated and only reset as long as that exists.
 Freeing that dstring would cause a dangling pointer problem.

 Version 2 of the patch including new EXPLAIN feature committed to HEAD.